deanwampler/programming-scala-book-code-examples/README.md

 ## Other Notes about the Code

-You won't find many comments in the code, except of the form `// <1>`, which get converted into markers corresponding to footnotes in the book.
+You won't find many comments in the code, except of the form `// <1>`, which get converted into markers corresponding to notes in the book.
 All the descriptions of the code are in the book, so they aren't repeated as code comments.

 Some files have sections marked like this: